zaMedvedem/find-close-meteorites/README.md

 A project that uses Python and NASA data to find meteor landing sites

 # Running
-This Projects requires Python 3 and the requests and math packages
+This Projects requires Python 3 and the requests package.

-'python3 find-meteors.py'
+First, install pipenv.
+Then:

+'''
+pipenv install
+pipeenv run "python find-meteors.py"
+'''